voxeltheater/handbook/tech/tech-table.md

-The Tech Table
+# The Tech Table
-A tour of the tech table: annotated photos and descriptions
+`ToDO: make this page once new tech booth situation is ready`